CHH/eventemitter/README.md

 When `Emit` is called, each registered listener is called in its own Goroutine.
 They all share a common channel, which is returned by the `Emit` function.

+This channel can be used to trigger events synchronously:

+    // Waits until all events have finished
+    <- emitter.Emit("foo")

+Each listener sends an `*Event` out on the channel when he's finished.
+This can be used to run some code everytime a listener has returned:

+    c := emitter.Emit("foo")

+    for event := <- c {
+        // Do something
+    }

+### Embedding

+EventEmitters can also be embedded in other types.
+When embedding you've to call the `Init` function on the EventEmitter, so the memory is correctly allocated:

+    type Server struct {
+        ee.EventEmitter
+    }

+    func NewServer() *Server {
+        s := new(Server)

+        // Allocates the EventEmitter's memory.
+        s.EventEmitter.Init()
+    }